What is an empowered dancer? In my opinion, ballet students who are empowered are:

 - Are we nourishing our bodies with good food during marathon teaching and rehearsal sessions?

-- How do we talk about our own bodies – as fat, old, and out of shape, or a capable, strong, and adaptable?
-(That one is a challenge for me!)
+- How do we talk about our own bodies – as fat, old, and out of shape, or a capable, strong, and adaptable – no matter how we actually feel?
+For more on this, check out this blog post: On Superwomen and Body Image.

 - Do we incorporate conditioning into our classes as a way to build the strength necessary for success, rather than to change the body’s appearance?